 Many hiring managers begin reviewing applications starting in mid- to late August.
 If you are a final candidate for a position, a hiring manager will contact you to schedule an interview.
 Please be patient and wait for the hiring manager to contact you.

 - Keep applying to positions that interest you

-Review the Student Employment Forms section here carefully to know what forms of identification you should bring to campus so that you can be paid.
-The Student Employment Handbook outlines everything you need to know, including the paperwork you will need to get hired and performance expectations on the job.
+You need to bring original forms of government identification to campus in order to be onboarded to payroll.
+Review the Acceptable Identification for the I-9 Form section of the Student Employment Handbook here carefully to know what forms of identification you must bring to campus so that you can start working.
+The Student Employment Handbook outlines everything you need to know.

 Visit our How-to Guides section for helpful resume and cover letter guides.